 Up to 90% of West Africa’s coastal rainforest has been felled already, and the rate of deforestation in the Congo Basin has doubled in the past 25 years.
 Agriculture including small-scale subsistence farming and large-scale commodity agriculture production, especially: palm oil, cocoa, rubber, and sugar.
 Projections to 2030 suggest that 15% of current production forests in Africa are likely to be converted for agricultural use.

 Many countries in Africa have the potential to become leaders in natural climate solutions.
 To do this, they would need to put measures in place to minimize the negative impact on land and water from agriculture, focus on creating healthy soils, conserving habitat, and reforesting on a large scale.
 It’s not easy but the potential and opportunity is there.

-The Tree Fund in East Africa – developed by TNC and partners – is a good example of what’s possible.
-It is a potential investment vehicle tailored to the needs of governments, companies and smallholders alike – providing finance at an affordable rate over a timescale that matches that of tree-growing.
+The Africa Forest Carbon Catalyst in East Africa – developed by TNC and partners – is a good example of what’s possible.
+It is an investment vehicle tailored to the needs of governments, companies and smallholders alike – providing finance at an affordable rate over a timescale that matches that of tree-growing.
 African countries have yet to make adequate progress in meeting their pledge of restoring 100 million hectares of degraded land by 2030.
 At the same time, Africa accounts for 22 percent of global wood consumption and many parts of the continent face a huge wood shortage as population and economic growth drive the need for energy, construction materials and furniture.
 One problem is lack of financing options.
 Because there is a long gap between investment (in tree planting) and return (in sale of wood products), few institutions are able to provide finance for commercially grown trees.

-The Tree Fund demonstrates how simple incentives and financing schemes can unlock a market that is already there and fulfil its potential.
+The Africa Forest Carbon Catalyst demonstrates how simple incentives and financing schemes can unlock a market that is already there.
 Such opportunities exist everywhere.
 Natural climate solutions could be made tangible and real all over Africa too.